JClark-TAMU/2VD-Project/README.md

   `rubocop` for a linter

 In terms of the CD process, the two current apps, staging and production, are connected to the branches dev and main respectively.
 Staging automatically deploys the newest dev commit, no matter on if the CI passed.
 Production will only automatically deploy the main branch if it is passing the CI.

+Currently, all tests are disabled on the main and dev branches due to a conflict between rspec and bootstrap's ajax.
+All tests have recently passed on the no-bootstrap branch.

 Staging: https://web2d-staging.herokuapp.com/
 Production: https://web2d.herokuapp.com/